MaterializeInc/materialize/doc/developer/design/README.md

 ## When should you make a design document?

+Design docs should be written for all changes where an implementation does not immediately follow from the problem.
 Some specific times when you should write a design document:
-1. If the change is large/cross-cutting, e.g., will be spread over multiple PRs
+1. If the change is large/cross-cutting, e.g., will be spread over multiple PRs.
-2. If the change will take more than a week to implement or will proceed in phases that need clearly delimited scope
+2. If the change will take more than a week to implement or will proceed in phases that need clearly delimited scope.
-3. If there are multiple alternative implementations and no clear best option
+3. If there are multiple alternative implementations and no clear best option.
-4. If it's going to involve multiple people coordinating changes
+4. If it's going to involve multiple people coordinating changes.
-5. If it changes a customer-facing/public API, or a major private API (for example, the API for implementing new sinks)
+5. If it changes a customer-facing/public API, or a major private API (for example, the API for implementing new sinks).

 Many smaller changes do still benefit from a quick design doc to clarify thinking.
 Err on the side of writing a design document.

 ## How should you make a design document?

 ### Creation
-1. Copy the template to a new date-prefixed file in `doc/developer/design` and fill it in.
+1. Copy the [template](./00000000_template.md) to a new date-prefixed file in `doc/developer/design` and fill it in.
 2. Submit a pull request---this makes it easy for others to add written comments.
 3. Announce that the design doc is ready for review in #eng-announce.